yingluo2002/yingluo2002.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year undergraduate student from [HNU, HUNAN NORMAL UNIVERSITY](https://www.hunnu.edu.cn/).
+I'm a fourth year undergraduate student from [Hunan Normal University](https://www.hunnu.edu.cn/).
 I am majoring in Data Science and Big Data Technology, with a focus on Big Data Statistics.So my research interest includes computer vision, computer graphics, machine learning, and computational photography.

 During my university years, I participated in two significant research projects.
 One is "Aurora Technology - AI-based Identification and Analysis System for Traditional Chinese Medicine Using a Portable MEMS Spectrometer," where I was responsible for the Android development of the system.